tsaridas/salt-golang/README.md

 ```

 #### Salt-minion
 A Salstack minion that connects to the saltstack master and receives events.
-You need to use target type list in order to target the minion and make sure the normal salt-minion is installed and has the keys generated.
+You need to use target type list or glob in order to target the minion and make sure the normal salt-minion is installed and has the keys generated.
 salt-minion/salt-minion.go : Will start a subscriber that connects to a salt master server.
 You need to define -id and --masterip in args.
 ```
 Example: go run salt-minion.go -id salt-minion-01 --masterip 192.168.1.1